faker-js/faker/docs/guide/unique.md

 faker.animal.type(); //'horse'
 ```

 Some methods and locales use a much larger data sets than others.
 For example `faker.animal.type` has only 13 possible animals to choose from.
-By contrast `faker.person.fullName()` pulls from a list of hundreds of first names, surnames and prefixes/suffixes, so can generate hundreds of thousands of unique names.
+By contrast `faker.person.fullName()` pulls from a list of hundreds of first names, surnames and prefixes/suffixes, so it can generate hundreds of thousands of unique names.
 Even then, the [birthday paradox](https://en.wikipedia.org/wiki/Birthday_Paradox) means that duplicate values will quickly be generated.

-Sometimes you want to generate unique values, for example you may wish to have unique values in an database email column.
+Sometimes you want to generate unique values, for example you may wish to have unique values in a database email column.
 There are a few possible strategies for this:

 1. Use `faker.helpers.uniqueArray()` if you want to generate all the values at one time.
 For example